Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 Not to be confused with Mass Index (technical analysis).

-Body mass index(English) body mass index (BMI), BMI) is a value that allows you to assess the degree of correspondence between a person’s mass and his height, and thereby indirectly assess whether the mass is insufficient, normal or excessive.
-It is important in determining the indications for the need for treatment.
+Body mass index(English) body mass index (BMI), BMI) is a value that allows one to assess the degree of correspondence between a person’s mass and his height and thereby indirectly assess whether the mass is insufficient, normal or excessive.
+Important when determining indications for the need for treatment.

-Body mass index is calculated by the formula:
+Body mass index is calculated using the formula:

 ,